Multi-Cycle Assignment Problems with Rotational Diversity: Experimental Evaluation

 \subsection{Implementation and Setup}

 Our strategies and the experimental setup are implemented in Python.
-The assignment problem is modeled with MiniZinc~2.0~\cite{Nethercote2007}, following the presented \gap formulation, and is solved with IBM~CPLEX~12.7.1.
+The assignment problem is modeled with MiniZinc~2.0~\cite{Nethercote2007}, following the presented \gap formulation, and is solved with IBM~CPLEX~12.8.0.
+Our implementation and all test data is available online at \url{https://github.com/HelgeS/mcap_rotational_diversity}.

-Because the \gap model and its solver are a black-box to our strategies, their optimization is not in the scope of our work.
+We note that there are further domain-specific heuristics and exact algorithms to solve knapsack problems, e.g. \cite{Fukunaga2007}, but as the \gap model and its solver are a black-box to our strategies, their optimization is not in the scope of our work, and we employ a generic model formulation and solver.
 To ensure the solution quality with a reasonable time-contract for the solver, we compared it on a set of sample instances with mulknap\footnote{\url{http://www.diku.dk/~pisinger/codes.html}}, an exact MKP solver~\cite{Pisinger1999}.
 With a 60 second timeout, CPLEX achieves on average 99.5\,\,\% of the optimal solution calculated by mulknap.

 All strategies are run on each scenario with a 60 second timeout for the \gap solver.
-The thresholds \(\gamma\) for the Objective Switch strategy are 10, 20, 30, and 40.
+The thresholds \(\gamma\) for the Objective Switch strategy are 10, 20, 30, and 40, except for the MCMSSP problem, where we use smaller $\gamma$ of 1, 2, 4, and 10.

 We evaluate the full rotation of tasks over agents, both looking at all tasks, and at each individual task.
 One full rotation over all tasks is achieved, when each task was assigned once to all compatible agents.
-The rotation over one task reflects how often a task in average is assigned to its compatible agents.
+The rotation over one task describes how often a task is assigned to its compatible agents on average.
 These numbers can be different.
-If few tasks are not rotated, those forestall full rotations, but still allow other tasks to be frequently rotated.
+If few tasks are not rotated, those forestall full rotations, but allow other tasks to be frequently rotated.

 Furthermore, we compare the achieved profit of the assignments with the profit of the FOP strategy, which does not consider rotation and only maximizes profit.
 As the other experimental parameters are the same and also the same assignment model is used, FOP simulates the baseline setting without rotation-awareness.